frankois944/FirebaseKmpDemo/README.md

 It's implementing and loading all modules created by this project, except crashlytics (use [CrashKiOS](https://github.com/touchlab/CrashKiOS) instead).

-The project is really slow to load because of CocoaPods, it's needed by the iOS app and could be reduced by the modules you really need.
+The project is really slow to load because of CocoaPods, it's needed by the iOS app and could be reduced by the modules you really need, by uncomment the libs tin the gradle file.
 ## Setup

 Each targeted platform has its own way to set up